-Aspect or part Explanation [Approx. word count for each explanation: 20 - 40 words] Strengths Strengths refer to skills and knowledge that one develops and perfects over time with disciplined effort.
+Aspect or part Explanation Strengths Strengths refer to skills and knowledge that one develops and perfects over time with disciplined effort.
 They are tasks and activities one does with proficiency, usually at a higher level than most people.
 You can think of your strengths as assets that you can use to your advantage.
 These can be talents, skills, and values that can help you do your job well.
 Weaknesses Weaknesses are areas a person does not perform well in, for example, using digital technologies for collaborating.
 Your weaknesses can also refer to aspects of yourself that you wish to improve.
 For example, you may want to improve your communication skills because you have difficulties with putting your thoughts into words.
 Because of this, you might think that communication is an aspect of yourself that you want to develop.
 Core values These are personal traits that include beliefs, ideals, and practices that control how a person's personal and professional life is carried out.
 Your core values can guide you in making the right decisions in life.
 They can also help provide structure in your life.
 Some examples of core values are creativity, perseverance, honesty, and reliability.
 Accomplishments These are a person's achievements that contribute to a set of goals.
 They measure a person's commitment to his personal and professional life.
 You can see your accomplishments as positive achievements that you can celebrate.
 They can come in the form of awards, promotions, and exam results.
 Goals These are objectives that a person sets and targets to achieve within a fixed time frame.
 Your goals can also refer to what you want to achieve in life.
 For example, part of your current goal is to be promoted to manager within the next three years.
+Feedback This is information given by other people on how a person is performing in their efforts to achieve set goals, for example, peer reviews, client reviews, manager reviews or 360-degree reviews.